Tuxler VPN Extension Chrome a comprehensive guide to setup features security and tips for chrome users in 2025

 Will my internet speed be slower with Tuxler?

 Usually yes, because you’re routing traffic through proxies.
 The impact depends on the proxy’s location and current load.
 Premium tiers may offer better performance.
+J edgar review of the best VPNs for privacy, security, and streaming in 2026

 Can I configure Tuxler for all traffic on my device?